lindenb/xml-patch-make/README.md

 ## $(description target,desc)

-the Path introduces a new Make funcion
+the Patch introduces a new Make function

 ```make
 $(description target,desc)